codedoneright-eu/debian-deployment-helper/README.md

 Legal information
 ==================================
 Debian Deployment Helper comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
-Do whatever you want with this software, just drop me a line if it helped or if you have a suggestion.
+Do whatever you want with this software, you can drop me a line if it helped or if you have a suggestion.

 Contact information
 ==================================
-If for some reason you would like to get in touch, please visit codedoneright.eu and navigate to Contact tab to leave a message.
+If you would like to get in touch, please visit <codedoneright.eu> and navigate to Contact tab to leave a message.